 About

-“Beyond Reflections” embodies a selection of very personal paintings, exploring water often through her own shadow.
+“Beyond Reflections” embodies a selection of paintings, exploring water often through her own shadow.
 Shadows, reflections, and water merge; like an alchemical process.
-Water, lakes, the sea all represent the subconscious mind in Jungian psychology.
+Water, lakes, the sea all represent the subconscious mind.
 The process of painting this series of work too demanded of her to look at and paint elements from the subconsciousness represented on the surface of the canvases as marks and brushstrokes.
 Her painting process in obtaining flow is often assisted by music.
 A sense of freedom emerges from letting music lead her hand, allowing the brush to stroke the canvas in an “automatic” way.
 As her personal painting process evolved, the ‘automatic’ marks and brushstrokes took shape, hinting at something unseen, but equally as recognizable elements such as a face, limbs, animals, sea creatures, and at times may also reminisce of Persian writing and of calligraphy.

 “Painting for me often feels like a process of weaving together light and darkness (or shadow).
-Each brushstroke is like a bridge between the two polarising sides of life: a bridge between this world and the spiritual one.
-Art, for me, is a constant search for ultimate beauty, for the ‘unknown’ which some may name “God”.”
+Each brushstroke is like a bridge between the two polarising sides of life: a bridge between this world and the Other. ”

 Golnaz jebelli has collaborated in the design of the football kit for COMO 1907 for several consecutive seasons since 2022.
 It was this successful collaboration that inspired her to create the more extensive production: “Beyond Reflections”, a series of paintings inspired by Lake Como, for the opening of Galleria Como in 2023.

 Golnaz’s work is in a number of private collections across the UK, Europe, USA, Canada and Asia.
 Several of her paintings have been shortlisted by the College of Psychic Studies for various art Competitions.
 These include Shadow III for the “Inspiration from Dreams and Visions” competition in 2022.
 Mythical Passage was shortlisted for the “Inspiration from the Otherworldly” in 2023.
 Seeing the Extraordinary in the Mundane (an Inner Child portrait with spirit) was shortlisted in the 2024 competition “Inspiration from the Elements”.
-This works also won the Women in Art Fair inaugural Prize in 2025.
+This work was also awarded the Women in Art Fair inaugural Prize in 2025.

 Commissions